SchedulingKit

 Centralized vs. Decentralized Management

-Centralized management means one admin team controls all locations — services, pricing, availability, and branding.
+Centralized management means one admin team controls all locations, services, pricing, availability, and branding.
 This ensures consistency and simplifies governance but can be slow to respond to local needs.
 Centralized works best for franchises and brands where uniformity matters.

-The hybrid approach works for most multi-location businesses: centrally managed service catalog and pricing with locally managed staff scheduling and availability.
+The hybrid approach works for most multi-venue businesses: centrally managed service catalog and pricing with locally managed staff scheduling and availability.
 Corporate sets the rules; locations operate within them.
 The scheduling platform should support role-based permissions that enable this structure.

 Staff Sharing and Cross-Location Booking